chase-seibert/old-blog/_posts/2017-05-26-react-native-six-months-in.md

 ## Fonts

 Initially we did not use the correct default fonts for each platform.
-It turned out to be relatively simple to use either San Fransisco or Roboto based on the platform.
+It turned out to be relatively simple to use either San Francisco or Roboto based on the platform.
 Some font variants that are normally available are not included.
 This ended up being something that probably took more time to get right than a native app would, but if you pay attention to it the first time it should be smooth.